tehprofessor/historian/README.md

 - [ ] More consistent UI making sure colors, text decorations, copy (verbiage), etc are consistent and coherent
 - [ ] Search your archive
 - [ ] Delete an item from your archive
-- [ ] Improve editing an archive entry experience (even if it's marginally so, as I'm not 100% not trying to pack a text editor in this bad-mama-jamma)
+- [ ] Improve editing an archive entry experience (even if it's marginally so, as I'm 100% _not_ trying to pack a text editor in this bad-mama-jamma)
 - [ ] Mix tasks for using Historian without entering IEx
 - [ ] Mix tasks for: exporting, viewing, and backing up both your archive and history
 - [ ] Localization, `Gettext` is in use almost everywhere (probably not used well, but it's my first rodeo with it) except the welcome screen; unfortunately though, I only know English... contributors wanted for localization! :)